MicrosoftDocs/visualfsharpdocs/docs/conceptual/en-US/Using Visual Studio to Write F# Programs.md

 |----------------|----------------------------|-----------------------|------------------|
 |Portable|4.5.0.0|3.3.1.0|.NET Framework 4.5 and Windows Store|
 |Portable Library (Legacy)<br /><br />Silverlight Library|4.0.0.0|2.3.5.1|.NET Framework 4, Windows Store, and Silverlight|
 Other versions of the F# Core Library on disk support projects that were created with older versions of Visual Studio.
-For example, if you created an F# portable library project in Visual Studio 2012 and open it in [!INCLUDE[vs_dev12](../Token/vs_dev12_md.md)], the version of FSharp.Core referenced would be 2.3.5.0.
+For example, if you created an F# portable library project in Visual Studio 2012 and open it in Visual Studio 2013, the version of FSharp.Core referenced would be 2.3.5.0.

 ## Related Topics